Red Sea Deep Blue Expedition (October 7th - November 16th)

 Publications

 Alothman, A., López-Sandoval, D., Duarte, C. M., & Agustí, S. (2023).
-Bacterioplankton dark CO2 fixation in oligotrophic waters.
-Biogeosciences, 20(17), 3613–3624. https://doi.org/10.5194/BG-20-3613-2023
+Biogeosciences, 20(17), 3613–3624.

 Anker, A., Vimercati, S., Barreca, F., Marchese, F., Chimienti, G., Terraneo, T.I, Rodrigue, M., Eweida, A.A., Qurban, M., Duarte, C.M., Pieribone, V., & Benzoni, F. (2023).
-Mesophotic and Bathyal Palaemonid Shrimp Diversity of the Red Sea, with the Establishment of Two New Genera and Two New Species.
-Diversity, 15, 1028. https://doi.org/10.3390/d15101028
+Diversity, 15, 1028.

-Purkis, S. J., Shernisky, H., Swart, P. K., Sharifi, A., Oehlert, A., Marchese, F., Benzoni, F., Chimienti, G., Duchatellier, G., Klaus, J., Eberli, G. P., Peterson, L., Craig, A., Rodrigue, M., Titschack, J., Kolodziej, G., & Abdulla, A. (2022).
+Purkis, S. J., Shernisky, H., Swart, P. K., Sharifi, A., Oehlert, A., Marchese, F., Benzoni, F., Chimienti, G., Duchâtellier, G., Klaus, J., Eberli, G. P., Peterson, L., Craig, A., Rodrigue, M., Titschack, J., Kolodziej, G., & Abdulla, A. (2022).
 Discovery of the deep-sea NEOM Brine Pools in the Gulf of Aqaba, Red Sea.
-Nature Communications Earth Environ, 3(146). https://doi.org/10.1038/s43247-022-00482-x
+Communications Earth & Environment, 3(1), Article 1. https://doi.org/10.1038/s43247-022-00482-x